ChatShop: Interactive Information Seeking with Language Agents: Experiments

 \subsection{Benchmarking Agents in \iws}

-We select three representative LLMs (OpenAI's GPT-3.5/4 and \textsc{CodeLlama}-32b) as the backbone of the agents in our study.\footnote{gpt-3.5-turbo-1106 and gpt-4-1106-preview versions.} The complexity of this multi-turn task and the constrained context length of the LLMs make it impractical to include few-shot demonstrations in prompts.
-We thus carefully design zero-shot prompts and a conversation history compression strategy to instruct the agent to reason and generate valid actions situationally.
+We select three representative LLMs (OpenAI's GPT-3.5/4 and \textsc{CodeLlama}-32b) as the backbone of agents to be tested in our study.\footnote{We use gpt-3.5-turbo-1106 and gpt-4-1106-preview versions.} The complexity of this multi-turn task and the constrained context length of the LLMs make it impractical to include few-shot demonstrations in prompts.
+Consequently, we carefully design zero-shot prompts to instruct the agent to reason and generate valid actions situationally.
+Since the number of calls to the search engine is unlimited, repeated search actions can lead to a lengthy context for the agent to process and risk exceeding the context window limit.
+Therefore, we compress the conversation history by hiding the product candidate results from previous search actions so that the agent can focus on the current state of the game.
+The old search results are removed from the context and hidden from the agent when a new search is initiated.
+All prompts are listed in the supplementary material.

-We implement three prompting strategies with action enforcing: 1) \textit{auto q}: the agent decides in its own whether to ask questions or search up to a point it chooses to finalize the task with a product selection; 2) \textit{all q}: the agent does a search at the beginning and asks all possible questions until the budget is used up, then finalizes the task with a product selection; 3) \textit{interleave}: the agent asks questions and searches in an interleaved manner using all the questioning budget.
-This is designed to greedily utilize the tool usage and questions.
+We implement three prompting strategies with heuristic action enforcement: 1) \textit{auto q}: the agent decides on its own whether to ask questions or search until it chooses to finalize the task with a product decision; 2) \textit{all q}: the agent performs a search engine query at the beginning and asks all possible questions until the budget is used up, then finalizes the task with a product decision; 3) \textit{interleave}: the agent asks questions and queries the BM25 search engine in an interleaved manner until using up all the questioning budget.
+After that, the agent independently decides whether to initiate additional search queries or finalize the decision.
+This strategy is designed for a balanced utilization of the tool usage and questions.

+To enforce these strategies, we use the \texttt{tool\_choice} configuration in the OpenAI API to control the agent's action selection.
+For open-source models, we use explicit cues in the prompt and resample the model's response until it follows the strategy.

+\paragraph{Challenge of Information Scarcity} In the results of \autoref{tab:models_results}, we first find that state-of-the-art LLMs generally achieve a high reward with access to full information in instructions (`None / Full Info'), which mimics the setting of WebShop.
+This aligns with our earlier observation that, with a flattened UI interface, the WebShop task is not particularly challenging for the agent to navigate.
+When we withhold the full information in instructions (`None / Basic'), all of the tested LLM agents perform significantly worse, with a performance drop of more than 30\% in average rewards.
+This confirms the information scarcity created by the simplified instructions in \iws, which necessitates that the agent actively seeks information from the environment.